 Parks & Recreation Committee

 The Municipality of Trent Lakes Parks and Recreation Committee meets monthly at 7:00 pm in the Board Room of the Municipal Office.

 Each of the three municipally-owned community halls are managed and operated by a Board local to the area of the centre.

 There are two outdoor arenas.
 The Buckhorn Sports Complex is owned by the municipality but located at the privately-owned Buckhorn Community Centre.
 It has a roof and curtain walls to provide protection from the elements and is fully boarded and fenced with a warming room to put on skates.
+Lights for the area are coin operated.
 Please visit the website for schedules and ice rentals.
 Official Website for the Buckhorn Sports Pad